Top 12 holiday marketing ideas for retail

 When you’re heading into silly season, you need to be smarter than ever

-Yes, vacations can be a challenging time of the year – and usually the busiest time for many retailers.
+Yes, holidays can be a challenging time of the year – and usually the busiest time for many retailers.
 But if you do it right by planning ahead, you can turn problems into opportunities.
-And don’t forget to schedule a vacation for yourself at a less busy time.
+And don’t forget to schedule a holiday for yourself at a less busy time.
 Just make sure you plan for it in advance.

-You don’t have to work harder in the vacations, but you can always work smarter.
-Don’t just say you’ll survive in the vacation season, make sure you thrive.
+You don’t have to work harder in the holidays, but you can always work smarter.
+Don’t just say you’ll survive in the holiday season, make sure you thrive.